Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 \subsubsection{Defect Segmentation}

-As shown in TABLE \ref{table3}, the RB-AE also achieves better defect segmentation performance compared with other outstanding methods.
-Especially for the Tile and Wood, the RB-AE improves the pixel level ROCAUC by margins of 3.42\% and 2.54\% compared to the second best results.
-This demonstrates that the RB-AE can detect defects well at pixel level.
-However, due to that the pixel ROCAUC favors the large defective areas which may lead to inaccurate evaluation for defect segmentation, the PROAUC criterion is also utilized to evaluate the performance of defect segmentation.
-As shown in TABLE \ref{table4}, the RB-AE achieves the better average result overall texture categories on defect segmentation.
-Compared to the second best reconstruction-based method, the RB-AE improves the PROAUC by margins of 2.43\%.
-This is because RBAM can suppress the reconstruction of defects well and thus we can obtain defect-free reconstruction images, which contributes to more accurate defect localization.
+As shown in TABLE \ref{table3}, the NDP-Net also achieves better defect segmentation performance compared with other outstanding methods.
+Especially for Tile and Wood, the NDP-Net improves the pixel-level ROCAUC by margins of 3.42\% and 2.54\% compared to the second-best results.
+This demonstrates that the NDP-Net can detect defects well at the pixel level.
+However, because the pixel ROCAUC favors the large defective areas, which may lead to the inaccurate evaluation for defect segmentation, the PROAUC criterion is also utilized to evaluate the performance of defect segmentation.
+As shown in TABLE \ref{table4}, the NDP-Net achieves a better average result of overall texture categories on the defect segmentation.
+Compared to the second-best reconstruction-based method, the NDP-Net improves the PROAUC by margins of 2.43\%.
+This is because RBAM can suppress the reconstruction of defects well, and thus, we can obtain defect-free reconstruction images, which contributes to a more accurate defect localization.